Nordic bread culture: Today

 During the switch to a modern urban and industrialised society, bread types changed when large industrial bakeries introduced new soft bread, which from the early 1920s was often sweetened (sötlimpa, sweet thick bread).
 From then on, bread was bought from stores and bakeries, rather than baked at home, as had previously been the case.
 Regional variations decreased due to the transportation and marketing of bread as a national product.
 The consumption of bread products of various kinds has increased since the 1990s and wholegrain bread and wheat bread are the most popular.
 All older bread types still exist alongside the new ones, indicating the much greater variety open to individuals today than has been the case in the past.
 Soft bread consumption has increased by more than 60% since the 1990s, from 30 to 50 kg per person per year today (2007).
 The older types of bread are still eaten in Sweden, but today they are usually professionally baked.
 New international types such as naan bread, ciabatta, focaccia, pita and bagels have been popular since the 1990s.
 20% of Swedes are first- or second-generation immigrants and use bread both as they did in their home countries and as it is used today in contemporary Swedish normative food culture.

-21st century innovations

-Bread ice cream—In Grythyttan in central Sweden, the local ice cream and chocolate shop has invented a new ice cream.
+In Grythyttan in central Sweden, the local ice cream and chocolate shop invented a new ice cream.
 They have taken an ordinary white vanilla ice cream and flavoured it with dry crispbread of rye (knäckebröd).
 Small pieces of the bread are also added to the ice cream, giving it the texture of both smooth ice cream and hard and sometimes soggy bits of crispbread.
 The ice cream is very popular among young people.